pwgit-create/AppWish/README.md

-# Introducing App Wish: Turn Your App Ideas into Reality!
+# Turn Your App Ideas into Reality!

 Introducing App Wish, a groundbreaking platform that empowers you to transform your app concepts into fully functional applications.
 Powered by an advanced Open AI model called davinci  , App Wish takes your requests and generates the necessary code to build your app.